Hacker News

 If for some reason A and B TRULY need to be asynchronous and independent (let's say they are tracking real-world things), AND order matters, then no amount of language or VM architecture will get you out of building a transactional lock, consensus system, or CRDT to guarantee sane results.
 That is just how the universe works.

-5 hours ago by toast0
+4 years ago by toast0

 Often, the order of messages doesn't matter that much.
 When it does matter, there are a couple patterns to consider.